 - Do not eat a large breakfast or meal.

-- If you are on routine medications for heart and blood pressure, you can take your medication as usual the morning of the injeciton.
+- If you are on routine medications for heart and blood pressure, you can take your medication, as usual, the morning of the injection.

 - Most Facet Injections are done in a series of three about every 2-4 weeks.